swyftstore/swyft-app-ios-sdk/README.md

 ### SDK Initilization

-The first step when integrating the Swyft SDK with your project is to the initializion methond on the skd.
-We recommend doing this in your appdelegate's application method.
-The initializion methond takes in the application context that is used to access some local resources within the SDK.
+The first step when integrating the Swyft SDK with your project is to the initializion method on the SDK.
+We recommend doing this in your AppDelegate's application method.

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
     // Override point for customization after application launch.